MatthiasSchatzeder/mobile3d_app/README.md

-### controls
+### Controls

 The printer can also be controlled over the android application.
 Basic tasks like moving axis, heating up the nozzle and the bed are easy to accomplish within the app.
+[Socket IO](https://github.com/socketio/socket.io) is being used for controlling the 3d printer.